 MESA's Jewish and Israeli members should therefore insist that their association reverts to its original mission to "foster the study of the Middle East, promote high standards of scholarship and teaching, and encourage public understanding of the region and its peoples" rather than endlessly obsess with Israel and Jews.
 Should this demand prove unavailing, as it most likely will, they should shun membership in the association.
 Fortunately enough, MESA is no longer the only professional venue in the field of Middle Eastern studies.

-Efraim Karsh is emeritus professor of Middle East and Mediterranean Studies at King's College London, professor of political studies at Bar-Ilan university, and principal research fellow at the Middle East Forum.
-Asaf Romirowsky is executive director of Scholars for Peace in the Middle East (SPME) and a research fellow at the Middle East Forum.
+Efraim Karsh is emeritus professor of Middle East and Mediterranean Studies at King's College London and professor of political studies at Bar-Ilan university, where he is also a senior research associate at the BESA Center for Strategic Studies.
+Asaf Romirowsky is Executive Director of Scholars for Peace in the Middle East (SPME) and a research fellow at the Middle East Forum.
+The authors thank the Middle East Forum for its sponsorship of this essay.